 - Leaning forward in the chair to vie for a more comfortable hand working height or viewing angle while typing and using the mouse, just to sacrifice back comfort.

 This is why I mentioned that sometimes you can’t avoid cost when it comes to ergonomics.
-If the laptop is your main input device then you’d probably need to purchase some equipment.
+If the laptop is their main input device then they'd probably need to purchase some equipment.
 And these would be: a keyboard, mouse and a laptop stand/external monitor.
-I’ve done a full in depth series on both the risks of long-term laptop use and solutions that you should check out if you are a laptop user.
-And, if you enjoy going to Starbucks to work then you’d likely need a compact keyboard, mouse, and a light-weight laptop stand.
+I’ve done a full in depth series on both the risks of long-term laptop use and solutions that you should check out if they are a laptop user.
+And, if they enjoy going to Starbucks to work then they'd likely need a compact keyboard, mouse, and a light-weight laptop stand.

 The Ergonomic ‘Set-up’

-- You can send a local ergonomics consultant who lives near your employee to do an assessment, who would then adjust, and then offer suggestions to improve their set-up.
+- They can send a local ergonomics consultant (or you if you have the training!) who lives near their employee to do an assessment, who would then adjust, and then offer suggestions to improve their set-up.
 The ergonomics consultant would likely give a list of recommended equipment to improve the comfort and even productivity of that person too.
-If you can afford to purchase equipment (like a chair, desk, laptop accessories including an external mouse/keyboard and laptop stand), you’d probably be looking at a few thousand dollars plus the cost of the assessment.
+If they can afford to purchase equipment (like a chair, desk, laptop accessories including an external mouse/keyboard and laptop stand), they'd probably be looking at a few thousand dollars plus the cost of the assessment.

 - Find resources online kind of works like trial and error.
-You can use ergonomicsHelp, and there are some good government-funded websites too that can help.
+They can use ergonomicsHelp, and there are some good government-funded websites too that can help.

-I know that there can be a lot of options when you are considering a chair.
+I know that there can be a lot of options when considering a chair.
 I’ll give you a list of criteria of what to look for in an ‘ergonomics’ chair below.
 The key thing in all of this is TRYING out as many as possible.
 Go to a local showroom.
-Even better is if you can ‘borrow’ a chair and have your staff member try it out in their actual home office before you purchase.
-This way you KNOW for certain that you got the right chair for them and you have made a good investment in their long-term health.
+Even better is if they can ‘borrow’ a chair and have your client member try it out in their actual home office before they purchase.
+This way they KNOW for certain that they got the right chair for them and they've made a good investment in their long-term health.

 - Armrest adjustability: The options for armrest adjustability include height, width, and length.
 To accommodate as many people as possible with one type of chair design, armrests should at least be height and width (usually can pivot towards the user).
-The armrest length feature is a useful adjustment if they come in contact with the desk, preventing you from getting close (and comfortable) to your work.
+The armrest length feature is a useful adjustment if they come in contact with the desk, preventing your client from getting close (and comfortable) to their work.